Eduardoosorio23/Stock-Price-Prediction-with-NLP-LSTM/README.md

 ##The data:
 The dataset was synthesized using **Psaw** for reddit post and **Twint** for twitter posts.
 The ticker symbol used to train this model was **TSLA(Tesla)** and I was able to extract 7k+ reddit/twitter posts.
 I used **SpaCy** which is a **Natural Language Processing** tool to essentially teach the model how to read textual data.
 I also used **SpaCy's TextBlob pipeline component** to find post **sentiment** and **subjectivity**. **Sentiment** is measured from 1 to -1, 1 being positive -1 being negative. **Subjectivity** is measured from 1 to 0, 1 being highly opinionated and 0 being very factual.

-Here is an example oh how the model reads a post:
+Here is an example of how the model reads a post:
 ![alt text](https://raw.githubusercontent.com/Eduardoosorio23/Capstone/main/Data/Pictures/displaCy%20PoS%20Tagging2.png?token=APSW5OH4PFACGX4SGT6PE53ASL3KW)

 ## EDA: